ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ### RPC endpoints

-We have [several providers](./providers.md) that support Optimism Goerli, and prefer [Alchemy](https://www.alchemy.com/layer2/optimism/?a=818c11a8da)
+We have [several providers](./providers.md) that support Optimism Goerli, and prefer [Alchemy](https://www.alchemy.com/layer2/optimism/?a=818c11a8da).

 (A) Private RPC endpoints -
-**for production systems, we encourage you set up a private RPC endpoint, particularly [Alchemy](https://docs.alchemy.com/reference/optimism-api-quickstart/?a=818c11a8da).** Sign up [here](https://www.alchemy.com/layer2/optimism/?a=818c11a8da).
+**for production systems even in testnet, we encourage you set up a private RPC endpoint, particularly Alchemy.** Sign up [here](https://www.alchemy.com/layer2/optimism/?a=818c11a8da).

 (B) Public RPC endpoints -
 we support and maintain the following public RPC endpoints: